cdobrich/convert-keybindings-jetbrains-to-vscode/README.md

 # Convert keybinding from JetBrains Products to VSCode

-Convert keybindings from JetBrains products (PyCharm, Webstorm, etc.) to VSCode.
+Convert keybindings from JetBrains products (PyCharm, Webstorm, RustRover, etc.) to VSCode.

 # How to Use